rockstor/rockstor-doc/faq.rst

 these releases as infrequent as possible.
 However, we constantly improve Rockstor and push tested updates in small batches which can be updated online right from the web-ui.
-We do this because we want our users to get the best of Rockstor without any unnecessary disruption.
+We do this because we want our users to get the best of Rockstor without any unnecessary disruption or delay.

 Does Rockstor provide Block or Object storage?